Sacred Heart promises 'skin in the game'

 In year two, operations would still have greater than a $1 million loss, with a move to profitability in the third year and beyond.

-Hall said that Sacred Heart would also seek $500,000 annually from the county’s health care trust fund to subsidize charity care as well.
+Hall said that Sacred Heart would also seek $500,000 annually from the county’s health care trust fund to subsidize charity care.

 Hall also provided a recommendation, based on Sacred Heart’s experience in other counties, to establish a Health Care Council, with members appointed by the county commission, to oversee and recommend how to spend the roughly $1.5 million remaining each year in the one-cent sales tax trust fund.
 He said the funds could go for such things as early childhood development, nutritional services, mental health services and other needed community services.